RibirX/Ribir/docs/essentials/widget_language.md

   };
 ```

-In `widget!` user interfaces to be described in terms of their visual hierarchy.
-The above code declares a `Column` widget has two child `Input` and `Text`.
-And `PlaceHolder` is the child of `Input`.
-The child always nested declared in the parent.
-Except for struct literal syntax, we allow describing leaf widgets across tuple struct or function call, like `PlaceHolder` in here.
+With `widget!` user interfaces are described in terms of their visual hierarchy.
+The above code declares a `Column` widget that has two children `Input` and `Text` and a `PlaceHolder` that is the child of the `Input` widget.
+The child is always declared nested in the parent widget.
+With the exception of struct literal syntax, we allow describing leaf widgets across tuple struct or function call, like `PlaceHolder` in here.

-For now, we have a `Input` to accept user enter and use a `Column` to place the `Input` and `Text` vertically.
-But the text of `Text` still does not change following user entry.
+For now, we have an `Input` to accept user input and use a `Column` to place the `Input` and `Text` widgets vertically.
+But the rendered text of the `Text` widget still does not update when the user input changes.

 ## Use id to access and directly react to the widget modifier.

-Every object is declared in `widget!` can be named by `id` field, and it must be unique in the whole `widget!` scope.
-After a widget is named with `id`, its `id` can be directly accessed like a smart pointer in `widget!` or embed `widget!`.
+Every object declared in `widget!` can be named using the `id` field.
+The `id` must be unique in the whole `widget!` scope.
+After a widget is named with an `id`, its `id` can be directly accessed like a smart pointer in `widget!` or embed `widget!`.

 `id` implicitly describes the relationship between objects.
-For example, if a field of object initializes with an expression containing `id`, that means the field value will react to the modifies of `id` to update.
+For example, if a field of an object initializes with an expression referencing `id`, it means the field value will react to changes of `id` to update.

 ```rust
 let hi = widget! {